tazasahar/normalization-and-er-diagrams/instructions.md

 ## Assumptions

-A few assumptions in this data:
+This data represents information about a specific course, let's call it Database Design.
+The dependencies reflect the reality of how courses work in most universities.

+- each course can be taught by multiple professors in different sections
+- each professor might teach multiple sections of the course
+- each section meets in a specific classroom with a specific professor
+- professor give assignments, with specific due dates
+- a professor might give the same assignment to different sections of the same course, but with different due dates
+- professors give readings to help with the assignments
+- students complete assignments and receive a grade

+Further assumptions:

 - Assume there are many rows of data following this structure... only 5 rows have been showed for brevity.
 The number of rows is not important to this assignment.
 - Assume the `relevant_reading` is relevant to a given assignment.
-- Assume a given professor might teach the same course more than once.
-This means the same professor could be in multiple classrooms and give the same assignments multiple times, but potentially with different due dates.

 ## Requirements